cob/cob-cli/README.md

 ## Available commands

 There are 4 commands.
-The first, `init`, is to be run once in the begging of customization of each server.
+The first, `init`, is to be run once in the beginning of customization of each server.
 The three other should be used sequentially serveral times during development (1.`customize`, 2.`test`, 3.`deploy`).

  * `cob-cli init <servername> [-l,--legacy <folder>] [-a,--repoaccount <git acount url>]`
  * `cob-cli customize`